Important squad announcement

 Thursday 7:00 - 8:30 pm at Naphill Playing Fields (HP14 4UR) - Optional (year 9+) Endurance Training with the Middle Distance Squad

-Saturday 9:30 -11:30 am at Hughenden Park - Fitness & Conditioning (Meet at the entrance to children’s playground on Coates Lane)
+Saturday 9:30 -11:30 am at Hughenden Park - Fitness & Conditioning or Cross Country Training (Meet at the entrance to children’s playground on Coates Lane)

 Please ask your coach before starting any optional sessions.